Jusas/AzureFunctionsV2.HttpExtensions/README.md

 ## Documentation

 The project comes with an example project in the sources (__AzureFunctionsV2.HttpExtensions.Examples.FunctionApp__) as well as with some Wiki documentation.
-Plese check the Wiki, hopefully it'll answer your questions before opening an issue.
+Please check the Wiki, hopefully it'll answer your questions before opening an issue.

 ## How was this made?